CONSTITUTION OF ASSOCIATION FOR CHRISTIAN COUNSELLING (SINGAPORE)

-At other times, an Extraordinary General Meeting must be called by the President on the request in writing of not less than 25% of the total voting membership or 30 voting members, whichever is the lesser, and may be called at anytime by order of the Executive Committee.
+At other times, an Extraordinary General Meeting must be called by the President on the request in writing of not less than 25% of the total voting membership or 30 voting members, whichever is the lesser, and may be called at any time by order of the Executive Committee.
 The notice in writing shall be given to the Secretary setting forth the business that is to be transacted.
-The Extraordinary General Meeting shall be convened within two months from receiving this request to convene the Extraordinary General Meeting.
+The Extraordinary General Meeting shall be convened within two (2) months upon receiving the written request.

-If the Executive Committee does not within two months after the date of the receipt of the written request proceed to convene an Extraordinary Genera!
-Meeting, the members who requested for the Extraordinary General Meeting shall convene the Extraordinary General Meeting by giving ten days' notice to voting members setting forth the business to he transacted and simultaneously posting the agenda on the Society's notice hoard.
+If the Executive Committee does not within two (2) months after the date of the receipt of the written request proceed to convene an Extraordinary General Meeting, the members who requested for the Extraordinary General Meeting shall convene the Extraordinary General Meeting by giving ten (10) days' notice to voting members setting forth the business to be transacted and simultaneously posting the agenda on the Society's notice board.

-At least two weeks' notice shall be given of an Annual General Meeting and at least ten days' notice of an Extraordinary General Meeting.
-Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all voting members The particulars of the agenda shall he posted on the Society's notice board four days in advance of the meeting.
+At least two (2) weeks' notice shall be given of an Annual General Meeting and at least ten (10) days' notice of an Extraordinary General Meeting.
+Notice of meeting stating the date, time and place of meeting shall be sent by the Secretary to all voting members.
+The particulars of the agenda shall be posted on the Society's website four (4) days in advance of the meeting.

 The following matters will be considered at the Annual General Meeting:

-Any member who wishes to place an item on the agenda of a General Meeting may do so provided he gives notice to the Secretary one week before the meeting is due to be held:
+Any member who wishes to place an item on the agenda of a General Meeting may do so provided notice is given to the Secretary one (1) week before the meeting is due to be held.